 A number of services (like PaperCut or Colleague) are only available on campus, but there are several ways of using these services as though your computer were on campus:

-FortiClient is installed on all Faculty/Staff workstations by default, and cannot be installed onto devices that aren't Luther-owned.
-Use your Norse Key to start your FortiClient session.
-Learn more at our FortiClient page.
+The VIA VPN client is installed by request on Luther College faculty and staff computers, and cannot be installed onto devices that aren't Luther-owned.
+Learn more at our VIA (Virtual Intranet Access) VPN page.